Teaching sequencing in speech therapy and the classroom! Sequencing is a critical communication and life skill.

 Sequencing means being able to arrange information, language, and actions in the correct order.

 Sequencing is a foundational skill to many aspects of language, executive functioning skills, and other areas of academics.
 We use sequencing skills in all areas of life and don’t even realize it!
-You use these skills to follow multi-step directions, complete a math problem, break a big task into small tasks to complete, form complete sentences with correct syntax, or to retell a story.
+You use these skills to follow multi-step directions, complete a math problem, break a big task into small tasks to complete, form complete sentences with correct syntax, or retell a story.

-Sequencing is a common area that children struggle – if they don’t develop a strong foundation when they are young, it’s easy to get behind and have it affect many areas of their life.
+Sequencing is a common area that children struggle with – if they don’t develop a strong foundation when they are young, it’s easy to get behind and have it affect many areas of their life.
 Sequencing difficulties can be a result of language deficits, executive functioning issues, or lack of attention skills.